adfresca/sdk-ios/README.md

 ### Marketing Moment

-A Marketing Moment is where and when to engage your users.
+A Marketing Moment is where and when you want to engage your users.
 For example, you may need to deliver the message when the user completes a quest or enters into the in-app store.
 You can deliver the personalized and targeted message at a specific moment in real time.

 To implement codes, simply call load method with passing marketing moment's index.
-You can get the marketing moment's index in our [Dashboard](https://dashboard.nudge.do): 1) Select a App 2) In 'Overview' menu, click 'Settings - Marketing Moment' button.
+You can get the marketing moment's index in our [Dashboard](https://admin.adfresca.com): 1) Select an App 2) In 'Overview' menu, click 'Settings - Marketing Moment' button.

 You will call the method after the moment has happened in the app.